thcyron/tracklog-rails/README.md

 Bikelog
 =======

-**Bikelog** is a Ruby on Rails 3 application to manage the GPS track logs of your bike rides.
-As it is still in the early development phase, a lot of (advanced) features are missing, but the basic functionality is already implemented.

-Bikelog requires Ruby 1.9.
+**Bikelog** is a Ruby on Rails application for managing GPS track logs.
+It’s written using Rails 3.1 and works with Ruby 1.8.7 and 1.9.2.

 Features
 --------

-* Google Maps displaying your tracks
+* Visualizing tracks on a Google Map
-* Statistics (distance, duration, average speeds, ascent etc.)
+* Track statistics like distance, duration, speeds, ascent etc.
-* Graphical representation of your 12-month activity by distance and duration
 * Elevation profiles
+* Dashboard showing overall statistics
+* Graphs for last 12-month activity by distance and duration
 * GPX import and export
+* Basic user management

 Screenshots
 -----------